-- (a) There must be clear university policy on faculty participation that must be coherent across all academic units.
-This policy must address the following issues (i) whether faculty may teach IPROs or EnPROs as overloads, (ii) whether faculty are permitted to teach IPROs or EnPROs as part of their regular faculty load, (iii) limits on how the units may use the funds made available to it from the IPRO office. - (b) The IPRO / EnPRO program, like all instructional activities at IIT, must be supported by a 2-account budget mechanism. - (c) Compensation to the academic units should be raised to \$8K per three-semester-hour IPRO or EnPRO, with appropriate re-evaluation based upon assessments of costs in future years.
-Such assessments should be consistent, for each academic unit, with normal instructional activities and courses that are delivered by the units. - (d) Faculty oversight of the IPRO / EnPRO program and the suitability of each proposed topic, on a semester basis, to qualify as an IPRO or EnPRO must be determined by a faculty committee with broad membership from the academic units.
-This faculty committee should be appointed annually by the UFC, in consultation with the UGSC. - (e) Due to the non-traditional nature of the IPRO / EnPRO program annual review of the program to examine the issues of financial support and academic quality should be performed at the end of each academic year by a subgroup of the UGSC, and a report made to the UFC prior to the beginning of each academic year.
+- (a) The IPRO program, like all instructional activities at IIT, must be supported by a 2-account budget mechanism. - (b) There must be clear university policy on faculty participation that must be coherent across all academic units.
+This policy must address the following issues (i) whether faculty may teach IPROs as overloads, (ii) whether faculty are permitted to teach IPROs as part of their regular faculty load, (iii) limits on how the units may use the funds made available to it from the IPRO office. - (c) Compensation to the academic units should be raised to \$8K per course, with appropriate reevaluation based upon assessments of costs in future years.
+Such assessments should be consistent, for each academic unit, with normal instructional activities and courses that are delivered by the units. - (d) Faculty oversight of the IPRO program and the suitability of each proposed topic, on a semester basis, to qualify as an IPRO must be determined by a faculty committee with broad membership from the academic units.
+This faculty committee should be appointed annually by the UFC, in consultation with the UGSC. - (e) Due to the non-traditional nature of the IPRO program annual review of the program to examine the issues of financial support and academic quality should be performed at the end of each academic year by a subgroup of the UGSC, and a report made to the UFC prior to the beginning of each academic year.